powerlord/soulblazer-poptracker/README.md

 # Soul Blazer PopTracker Pack
 Soul Blazer Randomizer tracker using the PopTracker program.
 Supports both the standalone and Archipelago versions.

-Note: Autotracking support is currently better for the Archipelago veresion, although I intend to work on this later.

 ## Usage

 Upon installing this tracker, use standard PopTracker operations: left click items to turn them on, right click to turn them off.